MTS Spark Waves®– an effective therapy option for aesthetic indications

 Recent reports of the international society of shock wave therapy (ISMST) observed hair growth-promoting side effects on the skin of shock wave-exposed areas during the treatment of other indications and suggested it as a potential therapy for baldness.
 It is also already used by some aesthetic centers.

-It was previously shown, that Spark Wave™ Therapy (SW™T) induced activation of numerous growth factors like endothelial NOS, IGF, TGF-ß, VEGF (vessel endothelial growth factor), FGF (fibroblast growth factor), ILs and PCNA (proliferating cell nuclear antigen) leading to angiogenesis and revascularization in the affected areas 4–6.
-NO became elevated upon SW™T and enhanced tissue perfusion, partially due to the increased performance of nitric oxide synthase (NOS) 7–9.
-NO , as a potent vasodilator, leads to improved blood and nutrient supply of the tissue and increases overall blood circulation.
-Hence, by mechanotrunsduction, SW™T strongly induces cascades of cell proliferation, tissue remodelling and regeneration 10.
+It was previously shown, that ESWT induced activation of numerous growth factors like endothelial NOS (nitric oxide synthase), IGF (insulin-like growth factor), TGF-ß (transforming growth factor), VEGF (vascular endothelial growth factor), FGF (fibroblast growth factor), ILs (interleukins) and PCNA (proliferating cell nuclear antigen) leading to angiogenesis and revascularization in the affected areas.
+22–24 NO evels are elevated upon SWT which enhances tissue perfusion, partially due to the increased performance of nitric oxide synthase (NOS).
+25–27 NO , as a potent vasodilator, leads to improved blood and nutrient supply of the tissue and increases overall blood circulation.
+Hence, by mechanotrunsduction, SWT strongly induces cascades of cell proliferation, tissue remodelling and regeneration.
+28

 Microneedling is a relatively new, minimally invasive procedure involving superficial and controlled puncturing of the skin by rolling with fine miniature needles.
-It was initially introduced for skin rejuvenation, however, now it is used for a wide range of indications including acne scars, post-traumatic/burn scars, alopecia, skin rejuvenation, drug delivery, hyperhidrosis, stretch marks and many more.11 Micropunctures are created using microneedles which produce a controlled skin injury without actually damaging the epidermis.
-These microinjuries lead to minimal superficial bleeding and set up a wound healing cascade with release of various growth factors such as platelet derived growth factor (PGF), transforming growth factor alpha and beta (TGF-α and TGF-β), connective tissue activating proteins, connective tissue growth factors, and fibroblast growth factor (FGF).11 The use of microneedling over scalp for alopecia is one of its recent advances but already some preliminary, encouraging studies have been performed 12–15.
+It was initially introduced for skin rejuvenation, however, now it is used for a wide range of indications including acne scars, post-traumatic / burn scars, alopecia, skin rejuvenation, drug delivery, hyperhidrosis, stretch marks and many more.29 Micropunctures are created using microneedles which produce a controlled skin injury without actually damaging the epidermis.
+These microinjuries lead to minimal superficial bleeding and set up a wound healing cascade with release of various growth factors such as platelet derived growth factor (PGF), transforming growth factor alpha and beta (TGF-α and TGF-β), connective tissue activating proteins, connective tissue growth factors, and fibroblast growth factor (FGF).29 The use of microneedling over scalp for alopecia is one of its recent advances but already some preliminary, encouraging studies have been performed.
+30–33

-Under research: The concept of Spark Wave™ Therapy-assisted treatment of androgenic alopecia:
+The concept of Spark Wave® Therapy-assisted treatment of androgenic alopecia:

 a therapeutic alternative to surgical hair transplant?

-The dermaroller with microneedles of medical grade, usually 0.5-3 mm long, will create microdamages to the epidermis and dermis by rolling action.
+The dermaroller with microneedles of medical grade, usually 0.5 – 3 mm long, will create microdamages to the epidermis and dermis by rolling action.
 This results in activation of body’s own repair mechanism.
-When applied to the scalp, it will increases the number of hair follicles and also strengthen and accelerate growth of the existing hair.
+When applied to the scalp, it will increase the number of hair follicles and also strengthen and accelerate growth of the existing hair.
 However, due to a certain restriction of body’s own repair mechanism (homeostasis), the therapeutic effects are still limited.
-When assisted by SW™T, which on its own leads to fast and intensive hair growth, drastic changes can be expected.
-On the basis of induced angiogenesis and regeneration the microneedling and SW™T will lead to rapid hair growth as sufficient blood supply is crucial for maintenance, repair and growth of new hair follicles.
+When assisted by SWT, which on its own leads to fast and intensive hair growth, drastic changes can be expected.
+On the basis of induced angiogenesis and regeneration the microneedling and SWT will lead to rapid hair growth as sufficient blood supply is crucial for maintenance, repair and growth of new hair follicles.

-The combination therapy using microneedling and SW™T-assisted treatment of andogenic alopecia will exponentiate the outcome of enhanced hair growth.
+The combination therapy using microneedling and SWT-assisted treatment of andogenic alopecia will exponentiate the outcome of enhanced hair growth.
 It is an office-based procedure consisting of multiple sittings which are minimally invasive and very cost-effective.
-The risk of unintended side-effects is very low and adverse events are really uncommon 16.
-The concept can be considered a safe and gentle alternative to surgical hair transplant.
+The risk of unintended side-effects is very low and adverse events are really uncommon.
+34 The concept can be considered a safe and gentle alternative to surgical hair transplant.
 Due to its novelty, clinical trials are required to evaluate its efficacy.